sjoback/vue-directive/README.md

 # Vue-directive
-## Simple directive to apply animation/class when element is scrolled into view.
+## Directive to apply animation/class when element is scrolled into view.

 ### Install: